 Registration at a municipality as an international exchange student

 If you are planning on staying in the Netherlands for more than 4 months, you’ll need to make an appointment with your city hall (municipality, or gemeente) and register.
 This is the case if you are an international exchange student for a whole academic year.
 When you register, your details are put into their system and you get your own citizen service number, or BSN.
 A BSN number is your own personal identification number, so to speak, and you need it to open a bank account and register at a doctor’s office.
 You can read lots more about registering at a city hall and about the BSN numbers in these posts!
 Plus, your university might have specific times for their students to register, so pay attention to any emails concerning that!

 If you are staying for less than 4 months, you are considered a non-resident.
 This is a very likely situation if you are an international exchange student on exchange for a semester or two.
 You also have to register but as a non-resident.
 In this case, you need to find the specific municipality that has this special registration facility.
-On this webpage you can find out what cities have this special registration office, and more information on how to register as a non-resident.
+Belastingdienst.nl has lots of information such as which cities have this special registration office and how to register as a non-resident.

 Opening a bank account

 Most likely, you will want to have a Dutch bank account.
 Of course, maybe your bank at home has some sort of international banking scheme, but if not, then this is a great option.
 There are a bunch of banks that you could consider registering at.
 For instance, bunq has great international student plans!
 ING and Rabobank are also popular student choices.
 You can check out our banking guide for more information.